 Whether immigration sponsorship is available

 C. Setting Timelines

 An early posting of advertisements allows for a broader application window.
 This mitigates the risk of rushed decisions, administration errors, visa delays, and scheduling conflicts.
 This also increases the likelihood of a larger and more inclusive pool of candidates.
-Deadlines for applicants to submit their application materials for academic positions involving classroom teaching should be set no earlier than 30 days from the posting (see Section E below).
-Other academic positions (i.e., research associates, post-docs) should have an application deadline no earlier than two weeks from when the advertisement appears.
+Deadlines for applicants to submit their application materials for all academic positions should be set no earlier than two weeks from the posting (note Section E below regarding adverstising for positions that may include visa sponsorship).

 "Applications received by (date) will be assured full consideration; however, the search will remain open until a suitable candidate is found."